samitchaudhuri/analyze-subway/README.md

 ## Analyzing the NYC Subway Dataset ##

 Today we will investigate the relation between weather and subway ridership in New York City in May 2011.
-All data and code is available in the [git repository \[1\]][1].
+All data and code is available in the [git repository \[gitRepo\]][&gitRepo].

 The weather data, downloaded from [\[weatherData\]][&weatherData], includes information regarding temperature, daily precipitation, barometric pressure, and wind speed, etc.